 As much as we love index funds, your first investment will likely be with your employer’s retirement account (401K/403B/457).
 You will want to take advantage of any match, even while you are paying off debt.
-While there will be exceptions to this (payday loans, credit card debt emergency, with 20% interest) the pre tax match is incredibly valuable and acts like an instant raise.
+While there will be exceptions to this (payday loans, credit card debt emergency, with 20% interest) the pre-tax match is incredibly valuable and acts as an instant raise.

-What is great about contributions to employer accounts is that they are tax deductible.
+What is great about contributions to employer accounts is that they are tax-deductible.
 Any contributions will reduce your tax liability this year.
 While you will pay taxes on your withdrawals you will likely come out ahead.
-The logic being that you will likely be withdrawing this money after you leave your job and be in a lower marginal tax bracket.
+The logic is that you will likely be withdrawing this money after you leave your job and be in a lower marginal tax bracket.

 Traditional IRAs offer the same tax advantages as employer retirement accounts except you have much more control of your investments.

 Roth IRAs differ in one way.
-Contributions to Roth IRAs are not deductible but are tax free upon withdrawal.
+Contributions to Roth IRAs are not deductible but are tax-free upon withdrawal.
 They also offer several benefits for the FI lifestyle.
-Contributions to the Roth IRA can be withdrawn tax & penalty free which make it a compelling saving vehicle when you are in a lower tax rate. it Also makes it easier to implement one of the more advanced tax strategies like the Roth Conversion Ladder.
+Contributions to the Roth IRA can be withdrawn tax & penalty-free which makes it a compelling saving vehicle when you are in a lower tax rate.
+It also makes it easier to implement one of the more advanced tax strategies like the Roth Conversion Ladder.